Ramlimab/GettingandCleaningDataProject/codebook.md

-#Code Book for average_dataset.csv
+#Code Book for average_dataset.txt

 For the original dataset codebook please refer to the README.txt file that can be found within the zip file of the original dataset: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The average_dataset.csv has a total of 180 columns:
+The average_dataset.csv has a total of 88 columns:

 The first two columns are the identifiers namely:
   1. `participantid` - Which is the anonymous index of one of the 30 participants of the experiment